AJ14314/blenheimchalcot_test/README.md

 1. Checking the length of the input, if there is no input sending response accordingly.
 2. If there is some input, sorting the input based on the month number.
 3. Calculating the difference between the inputs and pushing it to the set.
-4. If the length of set is 1, it means that the difference between amounts is contanst.
+4. If the length of set is 1, it means that the difference between amount is constant.
+5. If the length of the set is greater than 1, it means that the difference between amount is not constant.